kenwilliford/kenwilliford/README.md

-Astrobiologist and organic geochemist working on the Mars 2020 rover mission.
+👽 astrobiologist and organic geochemist working on the Mars 2020 rover mission

-Using Python and machine learning to search for signs of life and environment in Mars rocks.
+🐍 using Python and machine learning to search for signs of life and environment in Mars rocks

-Increasingly interested in AI for science, particularly to help solve wicked problems related to climate and renewable energy.
+🌍 increasingly interested in AI for science, particularly to help solve wicked problems related to climate and renewable energy

 <!--
 **kenwilliford/kenwilliford** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.